- 19:1 Pilate ordered Jesus beaten.

 The tunic was worn next to the skin and looked a bit like a shirt without sleeves.

-Some Bible scholars refer to this man as the Beloved Disciple.
-Since the AD 100s, there is been a tradition that the author of this Gospel was John, one of Jesus’ three best friends.
+Some Bible scholars refer to this man as the Beloved Disciple, whom early church writers said was John, one of Jesus’ three best friends.
 Peter and John’s brother James were the other two.
-There has been speculation that John was also the Beloved Disciple.
-But there are a good many scholars who push back on both of those theories: that John wrote the Gospel, and that he was the Beloved Disciple.
-Many scholars make a case that the Beloved Disciple was not even one of the 12 original disciples, but that he was a follower of Jesus who was an eyewitness to the Crucifixion.
+Since the AD 100s, there has been a tradition that John was the author of this Gospel.
+But many scholars push back on both of those theories: that John wrote the Gospel, and that he was the Beloved Disciple.
+Many scholars make a case that the Beloved Disciple was not even one of the 12 original disciples, but that he was an unidentified follower of Jesus who was an eyewitness to the Crucifixion.

 Jesus phrases himself in a way that sounds like a last will and testament, putting his mother in the care of this dearly loved follower.
 The phrasing shows up in the Hebrew book of Tobit 7:12, “From now on you are her brother, look she is your sister.”